tmcgilchrist/study/README.md

 Notes from reading academic papers.

-Currently reading "In Search of an Understandable Consensus Algorithm" and "PAXOS Made Simple"
+Currently reading "Generalizing Monads to Arrows"

 To Read
 ======

+ * Lightweight Monadic Programming in ML by Nikhil Swamy, Nataliya Guts, Daan Leijen and Michael Hicks
+ * Generalizing Monads to Arrows by John Huges
+ * Theorems for Free by Phillip Wadler
  * Uniprocessor Garbage Collection Techniques by Paul R Wilson
- * Paxos made simple by Leslie Lamport
  * Cache-Oblivious B-Trees by Michael A. Bender, Erik D. Demaine, Martin Farach-Colton
  * Cache Oblivious Algorithms and Data Structures by Erik D. Demaine
  * Spanner: Google’s Globally-Distributed Database by various